 Tyler McVickeris creating Investigative Games Journalism

 You are Freeze, thank you for protecting our communication center.
-Pledging to be Freeze get's your name in the credits of every video, but in a bigger font then the pledges of lesser value.
+Pledging to be Freeze get's your name in the credits of every video & get access to exclusive content, as well as content before it's made public.

 You are a Big Pink Cookie, and I recommend taking it to your desk and eating it throughout the day, or at least try the trail mix.
-Pledging to be a Big Pink Cookie get's your name in the credits of every video, but in a bigger font then the pledges of lesser value.
+Pledging to be a Big Pink Cookie get's your name in the credits of every video & get access to exclusive content, as well as content before it's made public.

 About Tyler McVicker